CSIRO-enviro-informatics/loci.cat/link-statements.md

 ---

 # Linksets and linking statements
+## Motivation
+Linksets can be assembled for various reasons, including, but not limited to:

+* a set of links between members of a single dataset
+* a set of links between members of two specified datasets

 ## Definitions

-Classes and properties for Loc-I linksets are defined in the [Loc-I Ontology](http://www.linked.data.gov.au/def/loci).
+Classes and properties for Loc-I linking statements and linksets are defined formally as part of the [Loc-I Ontology](http://www.linked.data.gov.au/def/loci).

-## Data

 A `loci:Linkset` is composed of a set of `loci:LinkingStatement` individuals.
 The membership predicate is `loci:isMemberOf`.

-Linksets can be assembled for various reasons, including, but not limited to:

-* a full set of links between members of a single dataset
-* a full set of links between members of two specified datasets

 Each `loci:LinkingStatement` describes a relationship between a two `features` - i.e. geospatial entities.
 There are many potential linking predicates, but for the purposes of Loc-I the most important are the spatio-topological relationships: